Engineering should be at the heart of addressing the global challenges of the 21st century.

-The Engineering for People Design Challenge is an award winning initiative delivered by Engineers Without Borders UK.
-The Challenge is embedded in undergraduate engineering courses and gives students the opportunity to learn and practice the ethical, environmental, social and cultural aspects of engineering design.
+Embedded in undergraduate engineering courses, the Engineering for People Design Challenge gives undergraduates the opportunity to learn and practice the ethical, environmental, social and cultural aspects of engineering design.

 How it works

-Participating institutions run the Engineering for People Design Challenge as part of the engineering curriculum for first and second year undergraduates.
-In this way the programmes becomes a mandatory part of the degree course.
+Participating institutions run the Engineering for People Design Challenge as part of the engineering curriculum for first and second year undergraduates, making it a mandatory part of the degree course.